310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 Even when the world is filled with bright sunlight, ‘Tropical Troppeys’ still won’t come back…

-I feel like there’s an empty hole in my heart… And staying in my room only started to make me imagine all my <em>other</em> beloved mascot characters disappearing, which just made me feel even more depressed…
+I feel like there’s an empty hole in my heart… And staying in my room only started to make me imagine all my <em>other</em> beloved yurucharas disappearing, which just made me feel even more depressed…

 I went out ‘cause I couldn’t take it anymore, but… I dunno what to even <em>do</em>…